Best Vercel Analytics Alternatives

 Why Users Switch from Google Analytics (GA4)

-• Limited to basic web vitals and pageviews
+• Limited to basic web vitals and pageview data without the depth needed for meaningful traffic analysis.

 Best Alternatives to Google Analytics (GA4)